 ~ Son Grover James Minard ~

-They had at least six children: Dorsey Miner, Thomas Cleveland Minard Sr., Pansy Jane Mayle, Sarah Elizabeth Mayle, Eugene Calvin Minard and Lovada Newman.
+The couple produced at least six children: Dorsey Miner, Thomas Cleveland Minard Sr., Pansy Jane Mayle, Eugene Calvin Minard, Sarah Elizabeth Mayle, and Lovada Newman.

 Circa 1918, as with many of his cousins, Grover was employed by the Humphreys Coal Company in Philippi.
 That year, he registered for the military draft, with the draft board marking his race as "colored."
-Grover served in World War I, and was a coal miner and worked for Republic Steel in Canton, OH, as well as the West Virginia Industrial School for Boys at Pruntytown, near Grafton, Taylor County, WV.
-Seen here is a rare old photographic postcard showing the school's administration building, also known as the "Reform School for Boys."
+Grover served in the U.S. Army World War I. For years, he worked at coal mining and at the West Virginia Industrial School for Boys at Pruntytown, near Grafton, Taylor County, WV.

 The 1930 census shows Grover and Vernis living near his parents with their six children, and working as a general farmer.
 That year, Mack R. Wingo, a 26-year-old school teacher from Ohio, and labeled as "negro," boarded in their home and likely taught at the Minard School.